Libensemble/libensemble/docs/platforms/bebop.rst

 Additional Information
 ----------------------

-See the LCRC Bebop docs here_ for much more information.
+See the LCRC Bebop docs here_ for much more information about Bebop.

 .. _Bebop: https://www.lcrc.anl.gov/systems/resources/bebop/